-An order management system (OMS) not only supports all the stages in your company’s sales process, from order creation through customer delivery, it makes quick work of the logistics challenges inherent in an omnichannel world.
+An order management system (OMS) supports all the stages in your company’s sales process — from order creation through delivery and even returns.

 Video: What Is Order Management?

 - Online order management systems are centralized platforms to oversee all orders, regardless of the channel in which they were received.

 - While specifics may vary, OMS functionalities help with sales channels and support, customer database and accounting integration.

 - OMS tools are frequently used by retailers and distributors that receive orders from more than one channel (e.g., website and brick-and-mortar store), but even online-only retailers can benefit by managing all sales processes from a single sign-on.
 Additionally, they can more easily accept orders from various online channels, including through an app, their website, social media, etc.